iter8-tools/iter8/content/integrations/kiali.md

     enabled: true
 ```

 Changing the Kialis.kiali.io CR will trigger Kiali to re-configured.
-You can also force the kiali pod to restart.
+You can also force the Kiali pod to restart.
 Restart the Kiali pods:

 ```bash